Being Me

-Kindergarten and preschool for three- and four-year-old children
+Kindergarten and preschool for four- and five-year-old children

 A smooth transition to school and beyond.